Landslide closes westbound Highway 18 near Auburn, but drier days are arriving for Seattle area

 She said the region can expect showers through Wednesday morning — but nothing like the rain we got on Monday.

-That rain will gradually move east, then things will start to dry out, she said, probably staying dry through Monday, with the next rain possible on Tuesday.
+The rain will gradually move east, then things will start to dry out, she said, probably staying dry through Monday, with the next rain possible on Tuesday.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.